valeriapolozun/machine_learning_azure_capstone/README.md

   - featurization (= whether featurization should be done automatically): 'auto'

 ### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+The run details with the actual status of the AutoML were visible during the run:

+The best algorithm found had an accuracy level of 80.04%.

+The parameters of the best model with the algorithm "StackEnsamble" are shown below:

 ## Hyperparameter Tuning

-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
+The model chosen was the decision tree algorithm as it is working very well for classification type of problems.

+The parameters I selected for hyperparameter search were the following:
+- Max_depth
+- Min_samples_split
+- Max_features

 ### Results

-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?
+The best algorithm found had an accuracy level of 77%.

+The parameters of the best model:
+- Max_features: 16
+- Min samples split:4
+- Max depth: 50

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.